 I’ve found a few coupon websites devoted to natural foods.
 Mambo Sprouts Coupons is affiliated with the coupon giant Coupons.com and is regularly updated with new natural-foods coupons.
 Coupons.com, like the Sunday paper coupon inserts, is mostly for conventional foods, however, there are occasionally natural products coupons to be found on/in both.
 HealthESavers.com is also dedicated to natural foods, but it is updated only occasionally Whole Foods coupons are updated bi-monthly, but (of course) they are only good at Whole Foods.

-Some natural foods companies offer coupons to people who sign up for their mailing lists or become their Facebook fans.
+Some natural foods companies offer ways to save money – especially coupons – to people who sign up for their mailing lists or become their Facebook fans.
 Look for mailing lists and facebook pages that offer specific coupons when you sign-up or ‘like’ the company.
 I’ve had repeated success with directly contacting companies and requesting coupons.
 I send quick e-mail note telling the company what at I appreciate about them, which products I buy, and I request coupons.
 (Some even send samples!)
 I encourage you to contact some of these exciting companies.

 Dr. Bronner’s Magic Soap (they make coconut oil too),